How to Deal with a Conflict Avoidant Spouse: 5 Ways

 Moreover, when an individual has been hurt in relationships when they felt a problem, they may start to act like there are no problems.
 Instead, they will attempt to act like everything is okay all the time because they want to please the other person.

-They may act this way because they simply have a conflict avoidant personality, or they may have also been diagnosed with conflict avoidance disorder, also known as an avoidant personality disorder.
+They may act this way because they simply have a conflict-avoidant personality, or they may have also been diagnosed with conflict avoidance disorder, also known as an avoidant personality disorder.
 Symptoms include not wanting to be social, being unable to accept criticism, and not taking risks.

-If you have a partner with this personality type, you likely wonder how to deal with a conflict avoidant spouse.
+If you have a partner with this personality type, you likely wonder how to deal with a conflict-avoidant spouse.
 The first step is to start learning more about this trait.
 It can further aid you in determining how to talk to them and work through your problems.

-5 reasons people are conflict avoidant
+5 reasons people are conflict-avoidant

 There are a few reasons someone may be skilled at avoiding conflict in relationships.
 Here’s a look at the most common reasons to consider.
-If you note any of these in your relationship, think about reading more about how to deal with a conflict avoidant spouse.
+If you note any of these in your relationship, think about reading more about a conflict-avoidant spouse.

 1. They have been hurt in the past